LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/dashboard.md

 Table **columns can be expanded** by selecting _'Drill on: Columns'_ and then _'Expand all down one level in the hierarchy'_ from the header icons that appear when hovering the mouse over the table.

 Tables can be **sorted** by any column.
 Multiple columns can be chosen for sorting by holding Shift when you click.

+All changes made to filters, slicers, drill downs, sorts etc. can be reset to default by clicking on the **'Reset'** button at the top right of the report.

 The LASER Dashboard consists of the following suite of reports: